medhir/blog/README.md

 ```sh
 restartblog
 ```
-For building client assets and starting to Go server for testing on mobile:
+For building client assets and starting the Go server for testing on mobile:
 ```sh
 restartblogmobile
 ```